-Scholars of the medieval period have established the fact that a strong historical and literal school existed in the Abbey of St. Victor in Paris.35 Its outstanding men were Hugo of St. Victor, Richard of St. Victor, and Andrew of St. Victor.
+Scholars of the medieval period have established the fact that a strong historical and literal school existed in the Abbey of St. Victor in Paris.36 Its outstanding men were Hugo of St. Victor, Richard of St. Victor, and Andrew of St. Victor.
 Just as the Jewish scholarship in Antioch of Syria influenced the Christian scholars there for literalism, so the Jewish scholars of the medieval period influenced the Victorines for literalism.
-Miss Smalley at several points in her exposition notes the friendly relations and interactions of this school with the Jewish scholars.
+Miss Smalley at several points in her exposition notes the friendly relations and interactions of this scholars.